 Storytelling is the oldest vehicle for the transmission of knowledge.
-Our early ancestors were compelled to educate and pass on their skills so that the next generation could thrive in their environment.
-Let’s blast ahead 20,000 years (give or take a millenia) when millions of people have access to tens of thousands of hours of education via platforms such as Coursera, EdX, FutureLearn and others.
-Our ability to reach learners has never been more powerful.
-But why does it feel like so much eLearning content is bland and even arduous to complete?
-The Financial Times reported that a recent study at MIT found that online courses had an astronomical dropout rate of about 96% on average over five years.
+Our early ancestors were compelled to educate and pass on their skills through story so that the next generation could thrive in their environment.
+Let’s blast ahead 20,000 years (give or take a millenia or two) as millions of people have access to tens of thousands of hours of video education via platforms such as Coursera, EdX, FutureLearn and others.
+Our ability to reach learners has never been more powerful, but why does it feel like so much eLearning content is bland and even arduous to complete?
+The Financial Times reported that a recent study at MIT found online courses had an astronomical dropout rate of about 96% on average over five years.

-It has been argued that completion rates are overrated and instead of asking whether a learner has completed a course we should measure other factors such as the function and design of the content.
-After developing and producing thousands of hours of eLearning and online courses, I believe that most content fails because there is no attempt to connect with learners in any deep, emotional manner.
+It has been argued that completion rates are overrated and drop-off rates should not be the the sole KPI of a course’s success.
+While I agree, after developing and producing thousands of hours of eLearning and online courses, I believe that most content fails because there is no attempt to connect with learners in any deep, emotional manner.

 Every course requires the learner to take a journey.
 The learner commits to a course because the content will solve a dilemma and deliver on a promise they seek, even when the lessons might become complex.
 Yet most courses fail to incorporate the most fundamental aspects of storytelling in the development of the content, therefore failing to provide a personal roadmap for the journey they’ve asked the learner to take.